 It’s difficult to prevent acne.
 But you can take steps at home to help prevent acne after treatment.
 These steps include:

 - washing your face twice a day with an oil-free cleanser

 - using an over-the-counter acne cream to remove excess oil

 - avoiding makeup that contains oil

-- cleaning the skin thoroughly before bed, including removing makeup
+- removing makeup and cleaning your skin thoroughly before bed

 - showering after exercising